The 2020 Peter N. Berkowitz Institute has been postponed until Summer 2021

 The Texas Holocaust and Genocide Commission’s inaugural Berkowitz Institute provides advanced training in Holocaust and genocide education to a select group of Texas educators (teachers, curriculum specialists, and librarians) who serve grades 6 through 12 in any subject where the Holocaust and/or genocides are taught.
 Successful applicants will have demonstrated commitment, proficiency, and effectiveness in teaching about the Holocaust and/or genocides.

 Participants in this interdisciplinary institute will have the opportunity to learn from top scholars in the field, survivors, and staff members of relevant organizations and museums.
 Sessions will employ multimedia resources and meaningful discussions, focusing on history, memory/representation, Texas connections, and best practices in the classroom.
 Practical applications for lessons will be prioritized.

-The 2020 Berkowitz Institute will be held in Austin on July 7, 8, and 9, 2020.
+In light of the current COVID-19 pandemic, the Peter N. Berkowitz Institute will not take place as scheduled during July 7-9, 2020.
+The Institute is now scheduled to take place during the summer of 2021.
 Attendance at the workshop is free for accepted participants, who will also receive free teaching materials.
 Travel, meals, and lodging are also covered.

 Download our flyer for a quick reference to all of the details.